aeshagandhi/week2_data_analysis/README.md

 This project explores global carbon dioxide and greenhouse gas emissions data, focusing on patterns across countries and years.
 Both Pandas and Polars were used for performance comparison and basic data cleaning/visualization.
 A Random Forest Regressor from Scikit-learn was used to recognize patterns in beneficial features for predicting carbon dioxide emissions.
+Question: What factors influence the global carbon dioxide emissions the most and use these to build a predictive model?

 ### Analysis Steps